-Our Children's Diabetes Program is part of the Vanderbilt Eskind Diabetes Clinic.
+Our Children's Diabetes Program is part of the Vanderbilt Eskind Diabetes Clinic, one of the largest pediatric diabetes centers in the country.
 We care for more than 2,500 children with diabetes from Tennessee and nine surrounding states.

 Diabetes can't hold back this champion

-Little League champion, Luke Brown, does not let type diabetes control his life or prevent him from playing the sport he loves most, baseball.
-Read more about Luke's journey
+Little League champion Luke Brown does not let type-1 diabetes control his life or prevent him from playing the sport he loves most, baseball.
+Read more about Luke's journey.

 © 2016 Monroe Carell Jr. Children's Hospital at Vanderbilt